nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 // example showing the current way, but with custom exception

 The generic authorization exception is namespace\UnauthorizedServiceAccess.
 By throwing it, request will promptly be terminated.
-As with [other exceptions](/exceptions), its handler is stored on `Tilwa\Contracts\Config\ExceptionInterceptor`, and can be used to override what renderers determine eventual response
+As with [other exceptions](/exceptions), its handler is stored on `Suphle\Contracts\Config\ExceptionInterceptor`, and can be used to override what renderers determine eventual response

 // example